timelockcoin/tym/doc/translation_process.md

 ### Creating a Transifex account
 Visit the [Transifex Signup](https://www.transifex.com/signup/) page to create an account.
 Take note of your username and password, as they will be required to configure the command-line tool.

-You can find the TimelockCoin translation project at [https://www.transifex.com/timelockcoin-project/timelockcoin-project-translations/](https://www.transifex.com/timelockcoin-project/timelockcoin-project-translations/).
+You can find the timelockcoin translation project at [https://www.transifex.com/timelockcoinvps-project/timelockcoinvps-project-translations/](https://www.transifex.com/timelockcoinvps-project/timelockcoinvps-project-translations/).

 ### Installing the Transifex client command-line tool
 The client is used to fetch updated translations.
 If you are having problems, or need more details, see [https://docs.transifex.com/client/installing-the-client](https://docs.transifex.com/client/installing-the-client)